ZAPtronCoder/Smidgeon-O-Bliss/assets/smidgeon/textures/README.txt

 This is the file location for textures for this mod.
-Enjoy
+Enjoy.